The Ultimate Guide to Web3!

-We are currently in the era of Web 2.0 and Web 3.0 is an evolution to it.
-On one hand, where Web2.0 focuses on the read-write concept, Web3 will be completely based on the read-write-own concept.
+While Web2.0 focuses on the read-write concept, Web3 is completely based on the read-write-own concept.
 Before diving deeper, let us first know about the versions of WEB that have existed till date.

 Since the origin of the Internet in 1989, there have been two versions of the Web i.e. Web1.0 and Web 2.0.

-That is all.
-Communication was limited to email and the only device with access to the data was a computer, which was all kept on a centralised server.
+In web1 communication was limited to email and the only device with access to the data was a computer.
+The data too was all kept on a centralised server.
 Web1.0 lasted from the start of the internet till the early 2000s when Web2.0 began to take shape.

 Slowly and steadily the internet and its uses began to evolve and the users wanted something more convenient than just emails to interact with each other.
 This was when Web2.0 started to emerge.

-It became official around 2004 and it is running to date which makes us currently in the era of Web2.0 (but in transition to Web 3).
-Through social media, comment sections, and other channels, this version of the internet enabled users to engage with what they see online.
-Information which was a part of Web2.0 was now kept in cloud storage (hosted servers) rather than a single centralised computer and this cloud storage was accessible by almost any gadget that used the internet.
+Web 2 became official around 2004 and continues to run till date which makes us currently living in the era of Web2.0 (but in transition to Web 3).
+Through social media and other channels, this version of the internet enabled users to engage with what they see online.
+Information on Web2.0 is now kept in cloud storage (hosted servers) rather than a single centralised computer and this cloud storage was accessible by almost any gadget that used the internet.

-The next revolution in the Web Industry is finally here viz Web3!
+The next revolution in the Web Industry is finally here which is Web3!
 Slowly and gradually it will be made accessible to all.

-The glimpses of what it actually is have already started to come out and it is considered the version of the internet where users “read-write-own.”
+Glimpses of what web3 really is have started to come out and it is considered the version of the internet enabling users to “read-write-own.”
 The Web 3 environment has already started to take shape and some key trends helping this version are decentralisation, privacy, blockchain, machine learning, and artificial intelligence.